LUMC/sentinel/sentinel/src/sphinx/devs_setup.rst

 * ``package-site``: creates the Sphinx and ScalaDoc documentation in the ``target/scala-2.11`` directory.
 * ``assembly``: creates a JAR with embedded Jetty for deployment in the ``target/scala-2.11`` directory.
 * ``assembly-fulltest``: runs all tests (unit and integration) and then creates the deployment JAR.

+Note that by default these commands are run for both the ``sentinel`` and ``sentinel-lumc`` packages in parallel.
+If you only want to run it for the ``sentinel`` package, then the commands must be prefixed with ``sentinel/``, for example ``test`` becomes ``sentinel/test``.
+Alternatively, you can also set the project scope first using the ``project sentinel`` command.
+Subsequent commands can then be run on ``sentinel`` without the prefix.

+If you have set up development in IntelliJ, you can also run these commands from inside the IDE.
+Note however that you may need to unmark the ``sentinel/src/test/scala/nl/lumc/sasc/sentinel/exts` directory as test since that may result in some compilation problems.
+It is usually enough to mark the higher-level ``sentinel/src/test/scala`` as the test source.

 You can check the `official SBT tutorial <http://www.scala-sbt.org/release/tutorial/>`_ to get more familiar with it.